MeeranB/learn-node-postgres/README.md

 Edit the `createUser` handler function to use a parameterized query to save the submitted user data in the database.
 Don't forget to add a `.catch` to your query promise in case something goes wrong.

+Your handler should redirect back to the homepage once the user has been successfully created.

 ## Stretch: relational data

 So far we've only touched the `users` table.
 Create a new endpoint on your server for `/all-posts`.
 This route should display a list of all the posts in your database, **and the username of each post's author**.